 The Kids in Divorce Support Group is a safe, supportive place for children who have experienced the divorce of their parents and its consequences.
 In the free eight-week program, children and a parent can share their experiences and express their feelings through play, drama, art and other creative activities under the supervision of trained volunteer facilitators.
 All facilitators have been background check approved.
+We offer Winter, Spring and Fall sessions depending on the current need.

 Why provide support services for kids of divorce?